IPCC Full Assessment Reports compile the knowledge on climate processes, impact, adaptation and mitigation.

 Latest Assessment Report

 The Sixth Assessment Report (AR6) of the IPCC presents the latest state of scientific knowledge.
-The first volume of AR6 (WG I) was published on 6 August 2021, the second volume (WG II) on 28 February 2022.
-The final volume (WG III) and the synthesis report will be published later in the year.
+The first volume of AR6 (WG I) was published on 6 August 2021, the second volume (WG II) on 28 February 2022 and the third volume (WG III) on 4 April 2022.
+The synthesis report (SYR AR6) will be published later in the year.

 Synthesis Report: Climate Change 2022 (SYR AR6)